The Federal Law Against Unfair Competition (LCD)

 The Order on the Indication of Prices (OIP) applies to purchasing offers and offers comparable to a purchase which are made to consumers, and not business to business offers (B to B).
 It regulates the way in which prices must be indicated and everything which must be included in the price.
 Below we shall examine some points specific to e-commerce.
 For more detailed information, please refer to the brochure 2019 Practical Guide.
 Information brochures specific to certain sectors are also available.

-For goods, it is necessary to indicate the actual price to be paid in Swiss francs, including non-optional supplements of any kind (Art.
+For goods, it is necessary to indicate the actual price to be paid in Swiss francs, including non-optional supplements of any kind (= retail price, Art.
 3 and 4 OIP).
+For measurable goods, the unit price must be indicated (= price per liter, kilogram, meter, etc., on which the retail price is based).
+A measurable good is a good whose retail price is determined according to the quantity sold.
 The price and all relevant information about the price must be clearly visible and easily legible alongside the illustrated/described goods (Art.
 7 and 8 OIP).
 The price must appear in a font which is easily legible and clearly visible, in proximity to the product.
 It must not appear only after scrolling down the page or clicking on the link.

 Non-optional supplements must be included in the price, as these are imperatively associated with the purchase of the goods and cannot be omitted.
 These include, for example, VAT, copyright loyalties, recycling duties for household appliances, etc.